HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 educate employees on security best practices

-Be aware of the data you're sharing: From inputting customer information into an online form to simply sending an email, businesses need to be aware of the private information they are sharing on the web.
-By being careful with sensitive information, businesses can limit the risk for catastrophic data leaks if they fall victim to a hack or breach.
+Be aware of the data you’re sharing: From inputting customer information into an online form to simply sending an email, businesses need to be mindful of the private information they share online.
+By being careful with sensitive information, companies can limit the risk of catastrophic data leaks if they fall victim to a hack or breach.

 1. Kenny Trinh – Founder & CEO of NetbookNews